dransyhe/dransyhe.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Heyu, a first-year CS PhD student at Stanford.
-Previously, I graduated from University of Cambridge with BA+MEng in Computer Science, supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/).
+I graduated from University of Cambridge with BA+MEng in Computer Science, where I was supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/).